Dress For Success

 - The fabric should be worsted wool or gabardine, a firm hard-finish durable fabric (such as lightweight wool or rayon).

-- Suit is always the first choice, but if unavailable, a navy jacket or blazer with black or navy buttons and gray or beige pants is acceptable.
+- A suit is always the first choice, but if unavailable, a navy jacket or blazer with black or navy buttons and gray or beige pants, or a business dress with a jacket are acceptable.

 - The button down collar offers a more casual look than the more formal business style of a point collar.